-- 1) Serve as liaison between the Commission and Senate. - 2) Maintain critical lens of legislation/proposed projects/events brought before the Senate that would potentially affect the commission/queer community. - 3) Be responsible for updating Commission's section in the legal code to ensure it reflects goals/mission of the Commission. - 4) Serve as informational resource to Commission of procedures (financial or otherwise) of Associated Students. - 5) Provide visibility for the queer community by speaking up during Senate meetings. - 6) Maintain communication with the Commission on any special projects being worked on in Senate in which the commission can be a part of, and create debrief reports to turn in to the commission accordingly.
+- 1) Serve as liaison between the Commission and Senate. - a) Attend at least 3 meetings per quarter. - b) Maintain weekly communication via debrief on Senate meeting with the commission's executive board. - 2) Maintain critical lens of legislation/proposed projects/events brought before the Senate that would potentially affect the commission/queer community.

+- 3) Be responsible for updating Commission's section in the legal code to ensure it reflects goals/mission of the Commission. - 4) Serve as informational resource to Commission of procedures (financial or otherwise) of Associated Students. - 5) Provide visibility for the queer community by speaking up during Senate meetings. - 6) Maintain communication with the Commission on any special projects being worked on in Senate in which the commission can be a part of, and create debrief reports to turn in to the commission accordingly.